fb64/grpc-fullstack-demo/README.md

 ## Intro

-this example shows how from a single proto file it is possible to easily create multiple client and server implementations in different languages.
+this example shows how from a single proto file it is possible to easily create multiple clients and servers implementations in differents languages.

 ## Servers